Romi Aboulafia: Modeling

-At the age of eighteen, Aboulafia became the first spokesmodel of Israeli fashion brand – Castro.
+At the age of eighteen, Aboulafia became the first spokesmodel for Israeli fashion brand Castro.
 Aboulafia presented the company for one season before deciding to leave the country to study film.
-Castro spokesmodels that followed include – Gal Gadot and Bar Refaeli.
+Castro spokesmodels that followed include Gal Gadot and Bar Refaeli.

 Personal life

 Aboulafia married Israeli film and television producer Ben Giladi in 2016.
 The two have a child together and live in London.
-She's the daughter-in-law of Israeli actress and comedian Hana Laszlo, sister-in-law of actor Mark Ivanir and the niece of television executive Orly Adelson.
+She is the daughter-in-law of Israeli actress and comedian Hana Laszlo, sister-in-law of actor Mark Ivanir and the niece of television executive Orly Adelson.